frconor-ebook/meditations/_posts/2025-02-10-the-mother-of-fair-love.md

 I said, "OK, bring me the other football boots.
 Let\'s see what size they were.\"

-"We gave them away to a poor boy."
+"Oh, we gave them away to a poor boy."

 I was rather taken aback.
 These two kids, most people would think were already poor boys, but every poor person knows somebody poorer than